R48A1818.jpg

 You may be interested …

-The composer Laura Stevens has set my poem 'The Way We Go' to music.
+My poem 'The Way We Go' was set to music by the composer Laura Stevens.
 You can listen here:

 https://open.spotify.com/track/1kPKLVKAqlXyvDP0voNEZv